 Print advertising is a risky gamble for limited marketing budgets, and it can result in creating a nuisance for potential customers when it arrives at homes and offices in stacks of unsolicited "junk mail."
 I endorse Web site marketing as a friendly, non-invasive approach to inform the local community about the businesses available to them.
 Web sites are easy to access, quick to revise, and especially beneficial for "green" marketing and advertising!

 I fully endorse and encourage the highly effective, low-cost, combination of teaming a Web site together with local television commercials.
 I believe that a 30-second local TV commercial that directs customers to a fully developed Web site is the best and most successful resource for marketing and advertising.

 Web sites are quick and inexpensive to update and maintain, and they are available to clients 24/7 — even on holidays!
-Web site are more colorful, informative, and effective than print marketing, and they are a fraction of the cost and frustration, with absolutely no waste.
+Web sites are more colorful, informative, and effective than print marketing, and they are a fraction of the cost and frustration, with absolutely no waste.

 BUILDING THE WEB COMMUNITY

 I am excited to work with local businesses, to guide them through the tangled paths of small business/limited budget marketing.
 I admire individuals who have the courage to venture outside the safe boundaries of corporate America into the exciting world of entrepreneurship.

 It is my goal to offer small business owners, entrepreneurs, and artists the opportunity to compete with "Goliath" businesses by presenting their talents and products on the Internet in full color, 24 hours per day, 7 days per week.
 I offer low-cost, affordable Web site packages, domain registration, and Internet hosting!
 There is no better value for business owners than marketing via a Web site.